royalmo/docker-networks/README.md

 `docker run -it ubuntu:18.04`), **with the most basic commands**.
 Having only the essential programs permits a lightweight image and faster boot times.

-You can see that we are in another machine because the terminal prompt cas a different host machine (remember: `user_name@computer_name`).
+You can see that we are in another machine because the terminal prompt has a different host machine (remember: `user_name@computer_name`).

 > **TASK 1**